rbenv/ruby-build/README.md

 - Verifies that the installed Ruby is functional.

 Depending on the context, ruby-build does a little bit more than the above: for example, it will try to link Ruby to the appropriate OpenSSL version, even if that means downloading and compiling OpenSSL itself; it will discover and link to Homebrew-installed instances of some libraries like libyaml and readline, etc.

+### Ruby implementations

+ruby-build ships with definitions for the following Ruby implementations, denoted by version prefixes in the `ruby-build --list` output:

+- [CRuby][]: listed in ruby-build as unprefixed version numbers in the `X.Y.Z` format.
+This is the main Ruby implementation that most people use and is also historically known as "MRI". ruby-build allows adding the `ruby-` prefix to CRuby version numbers for compatibility with other version managers.

+- `jruby`: [JRuby][] is a high-performance Ruby implementation with real threading built on top of the Java virtual machine (JVM).

+- `mruby`: [mruby][] is a lightweight, embeddable Ruby implementation for microcontrollers.

+- `picoruby`: [PicoRuby][] is an alternative mruby implementation for one-chip microcontrollers.

+- `truffleruby`: The Native standalone distribution of [TruffleRuby][], an implementation of Ruby on top of GraalVM's Truffle framework.

+- `truffleruby+graalvm`: The JVM standalone distribution of TruffleRuby.

 ### Advanced Usage